 The fountain, placed strategically in front of the noble door of the House of Santar, makes the road interconnect with the calmness of the land above, as if they were one, merging the public and private spaces to delight the passers-by and simultaneously enriching the façade of the noble House of Santar.

 The fountain of Casa das Fidalgas integrates the historical set of the village of Santar, located in the yard of the referred house, today called Largo da Torre.

-Its construction is the model for the other two existing specimens in Santar, both built by the Lords of the Casa dos Condes de Santar and Magalhães.
+Its construction serves as a model for the other two existing specimens in Santar, both built by the Lords of the Casa de Santar e Magalhães.

-Its conservation status is quite good, continuing the population to stock up on its fresh water, which runs throughout the year.
+Its conservation status is quite good, allowing the population to continuously stock up on its fresh water, which runs throughout the year.